-With the start menu back in Windows 10, Microsoft once again pleased its users.
 The new and improved Windows 10 has bridged the gap between computers and tablets as well as that between type and touch.
 Its new applications, with intelligent user interface, can adjust to touchscreens when required.
-In this blog post, we will discuss everything that is new and improved with Windows 10.
+In this blog post, we will discuss everything that is new and improved in Windows 10.

 If you are an engineer, you must know these 10 basic Windows 10 Skills that will help boost your efficacy.